Back

 Instead of a segment-based approach, HESP uses a frame-based streaming approach.
 This involves using two different streams, an initialization stream containing key frames (used when a new stream is started) and a continuation stream (an encoded stream which continues playback after each initialization stream image).
 Using two streams makes it possible to start playback at the most recent position in the video stream.
 And because the initialization stream’s images are all key frames, viewers can instantaneously start streams.

 In 2020, THEO Technologies partnered with Synamedia to form the HESP Alliance, with the intention of accelerating the adoption and wider standardization of HESP.
+The alliance has since been disbanded following the acquisition of THEO Technologies by Dolby in 2024 but the HESP protocol remains in use.

 How does HESP work?